 In 1948, the Empire Windrush sailed into British history.
 It began its journey from Kingston, Jamaica and docked a month later in Tilbury on the River Thames.
 The passengers onboard were the earliest group of post-war Caribbean migrants, achieving iconic status.

-Over the last year the Empire Windrush has given its name to a political scandal which obliged the prime minister, Theresa May, to apologise and the former Home Secretary, Amber Rudd, to resign.
+In recent times the Empire Windrush has given its name to a political scandal which obliged the prime minister, Theresa May, to apologise and the former Home Secretary, Amber Rudd, to resign.
 Despite Rudd’s disgraceful reappointment to the cabinet only seven months later, the questions raised by the scandal about the government’s immigration policies endure.

 Windrush’s elderly West Indians, who travelled to this country legally and were certain that they were British, have been treated with absolute contempt and cruelty by our government.
 They were refused medical treatment — even when they were suffering from cancer — and benefits that they were entitled to, such as housing benefit, forcing some into homelessness.
 They lost their jobs when their bosses insisted on documentation that they were denied.
 They were locked up in immigration detention centres and refused entry back into this country after they visited the Caribbean on holiday.